Wonderland (musical): Broadway (2011)

 The musical premiered on Broadway at the Marquis Theatre on April 17, 2011, with previews beginning March 21.
 The cast included Janet Dacal as Alice, Darren Ritchie as White Knight and Jack/Lewis Carroll, Jose Llana as El Gato, Karen Mason as the Queen of Hearts, Kate Shindle as the Mad Hatter, Carly Rose Sonenclar as Chloe, and Edward Staudenmayer as the White Rabbit.
 Tituss Burgess was originally cast as the Caterpillar but was later replaced by E. Clayton Cornelious.
 Boyd directs, Derricks choreographs, and the design team is the same, except for the addition of sound designer Peter Hylenski.

-On February 6, it was reported that the musical was USD$10 million short of its $14 million captilization.
+On February 6, it was reported that the musical was US$10 million short of its $14 million captilization.
 The producers, however, announced that "The show is on schedule and we are very thrilled about the work that was done in Florida."
 The New York Post reported that several producers wanted to bring in additional help.
 The Nederlanders engaged Scott Ellis to restage the musical and Rupert Holmes to help shape the book.
 After negative reviews the production closed on May 15, 2011, after 31 previews and 33 performances.

 Masterworks Broadway released an original cast recording of the show on May 3, 2011.
+The album was recorded on March 6 during rehearsals and doesn't reflect the finalized versions of the Broadway production's music.